libbpf/bpfvv/HOWTO.md

 The header of the state panel shows the context of the state: log line number, C line number, program counter (PC) and the stack frame index.

-And then, the known values of the registers and stack slots are displayed in a table.
+The known values of the registers and stack slots are displayed in a table.

 The background color of a row in the state panel indicates that the relevant value has been affected by the selected instruction.
-Rows marked with red-ish background indicate a "write" and the previous value is also often displayed, for example:
+Rows marked with red background indicate a "write" and the previous value is also often displayed, for example:
 ```
 r6	scalar(id=1) -> 0
 ```
-Means that current instruction changes the value of `r6` from `scalar(id=1)` to `0`.
+This means that current instruction changes the value of `r6` from `scalar(id=1)` to `0`.

-The values that are read by current instruction have blue-ish background.
+The values that are read by the current instruction have a blue background.

 Note that for "update" instructions (such as `r1 += 8`), the slot will be marked as written.

-This then allows to "step through" the instruction stream and watch how the values are changing, similar to classic debugger UIs.
+This then allows you to "step through" the instruction stream and watch how the values are changing, similar to classic debugger UIs.
 You can click on the lines that interest you, or use arrows to navigate.

 https://github.com/user-attachments/assets/c6b5b5b1-30fb-4309-a90a-1832a0a33502